avocado-framework/avocado/man/avocado.rst

 only the stderr only, or ``none``, to allow neither of them to be recorded and checked.

-This process works fine also with dropin tests (random executables that return 0 (PASSed) or != 0 (FAILed).
+This process works fine also with simple tests, executables that return 0 (PASSed) or != 0 (FAILed).
 Let's consider our bogus example::

     $ cat output_record.sh